 The Orion StarBlast 6 is a 6-inch (actually 150mm) Newtonian reflector telescope on a simple altitude-azimuth mount.
 With a focal length of 750mm, the focal ratio is a fairly fast f/5.

-As equipped, it comes with two of the standard Orion Sirius Plössl eyepieces (10mm and 25mm) and a red-dot style finder.
-An optional upgraded package adds a moon filter, 2X Barlow Lens, red flashlight, moon map, and planisphere (these are fairly standard items that Orion often bundles in its “kit” packages).
+As equipped, it comes with two of the standard Orion Sirius Plössl eyepieces (25mm and 10mm, providing 30x and 75x respectively) and a red dot sight An optional upgraded package adds a moon filter, 2X Barlow Lens, red flashlight, moon map, and planisphere (these are fairly standard items that Orion often bundles in its “kit” packages).

 A Compact Scope that Performs